Depot Deal Days event is on now. Don't wait! Shop Event

 Efficiency Rating (AFUE)

-The most efficient Gas Furnaces carry a higher up-front cost, but they can lower energy bills over time by consuming less energy.
+The most efficient Gas Furnaces carry a higher up-front cost, but they can lower your overall energy use over time.
 AFUE (Annualized Fuel Utilization Efficiency) ratings of 90 per cent are standard, while 95 per cent or higher is considered high efficiency.

 Brand Name

-The Home Depot carries a variety of top gas furnace brands, including Trane®, Ameristar®, GE and Comfortmaker®, to match your needs and budget.
+The Home Depot carries a variety of top furnace brands, including Trane®, RunTru®, GE and Comfortmaker®, to match your needs and budget.

 Amount of Work Required